Jacky1128/academic_homepage/content/post/getting-started/index.md

 My advisor often tells me to keep those bells and whistles away and do solid, worthwhile research.
 With the deepening of computer vision, I gradually set an ambition of pursuing mathematically rigorous as well as interpretable academic.
+My academic goal now is to do solid and interpretable deep learning research under a pure academic environment.